leenyburger/sfu_landing_page_jekyll/_posts/2021-11-02-s3-rails-file-uploads-the-complete-how-to-guide.md

 title: "S3 Rails File Uploads: The Complete How-To Guide"
 date: 2021-11-02T14:15:04.195Z
 thumbnail: /assets/uploads/undraw_code_review_re_woeb.png
-excerpt: "This article describes how to upload files to S3 using Ruby on Rails and AWS using direct uploading.
-In any Rails application the traditional way to upload files is for the files to travel through the application and then stream to S3. "
+excerpt: "This article describes how to use Ruby on Rails to upload files and images to Amazon S3 (S3) on Heroku.
+In any Rails application, the traditional way to upload files is for the files to travel through the application and then stream to S3.
+This is the default behavior of many popular Ruby gems, such as Paperclip, CarrierWave, and Active Storage.
+While this solution works fine for smaller files, it can cause issues on Heroku when trying to upload larger files.
+This is because Heroku uses an ephemeral file system, so the larger files may be deleted from the dyno before the files can be uploaded to S3. "
 permalink: rails-file-upload
 ---
 {{page.excerpt}}

-This is the default behavior of many popular ruby gems such as Paperclip, CarrierWave, and Active Storage.
-However, this can cause problem on Heroku, because this solution works fine for smaller files, but can cause trouble on Heroku when dealing with larger files.
-This is because it is possible the larger files are deleted from the dyno before they can be uploaded to S3 due to Heroku’s ephemeral file system.

-\##What is the solution?##
+## What is the solution?

-One solution to this problem is called “direct uploads."
+One solution to this problem is “direct uploads."
 A direct upload is when the file is uploaded from the Client (browser) directly to S3.
-Direct uploading means it doesn’t matter what Heroku dynos do, because the file never touches Heroku.
+Direct uploading means it doesn’t matter what the Heroku dynos do because the file never touches Heroku.

-\##How to do this in Rails 6 and beyond?##
+## How can we do this in Rails 6 and beyond?

-Active Storage was introduced as part of Rails core in 6.1, and is a good tool to use for direct uploading on Heroku.
+Active Storage was introduced as part of the Rails core in 6.1, and it is a good tool to use for direct uploading on Heroku.
 Let’s get started.

-If you have an existing Rails application that needs direct uploading, jump to Step \*\** to get right to the Active Storage code.
+If you have an existing Rails application that needs direct uploading, jump to Step 3 to get right to the Active Storage code.
 Otherwise, we’ll scaffold a basic application to get started.

-\*Step 1: Set up a new Rails application in the folder of your choice.
+* Step 1: Set up a new Rails application in the folder of your choice.
 `rails new direct_upload_example` `cd direct_upload_example` `bundle install`

-\*Step 2: At a minimum we’ll need to add one model.
+* Step 2: At a minimum, we’ll need to add one model.
 We’ll create a user form with an avatar.
 Use the scaffold generator to create the necessary files.
 `rails g scaffold user name:string email:string`
 `bin/rails db:migrate`

 We’ll also need a root route so we don’t have to manually navigate to the users page.
 In your editor of choice, open `routes.rb` and add `root to: “users#index"`

-Now open the application to make sure it’s up and running:
+Now, open the application to make sure it’s up and running:
 `rails s` and navigate to `http://localhost:3000/` - you should see the users index page.

-\*Step 3: Add Active Storage.
+* Step 3: Add Active Storage.
 Active storage uses three tables in your application’s database named `active_storage_blobs`, `active_storage_variant_records` and `active_storage_attachments`.

 Add active storage and run the migrations:
 `bin/rails active_storage:install`
 `bin/rails db:migrate`

-\*Step 4: Set up S3 and Active Storage credentials in `storage.yml` This tutorial uses S3 so you’ll need to add gem "aws-sdk-s3", require: false
+* Step 4: Set up S3 and Active Storage credentials in `storage.yml`

-To your `Gemfile` and `bundle install`
+This tutorial uses S3, so you’ll need to add: gem "aws-sdk-s3", require: false to your `Gemfile` and `bundle install`

 Open `config/storage.yml`

-Storage.yml is a configuration file that described what storage services active storage will use to store the uploaded files.
+Storage.yml is a configuration file that describes what storage services Active Storage will use to store the uploaded files.
 This tutorial will use S3, so uncomment the S3 section:

 ```
 amazon: